Limerence: Duration

 Tennov estimates based on her questionnaire and interviews that limerence most frequently lasts between 18 months and 3 years, with an average of 2 years, but may be as short as mere days or as long as a lifetime.
 One woman wrote to Tennov about her mother's limerence which lasted 65 years.

+Limerence can last indefinitely sometimes when unrequited, especially when reciprocation is uncertain: with intermittent reinforcement and mixed signals, for example, an LO ignoring the limerent person for awhile and then suddenly calling.
 Tennov calls it the worst case when the limerent person cannot get away, because the LO is a coworker or lives nearby.
-Limerence can last indefinitely sometimes when unrequited, especially when reciprocation is uncertain: with intermittent reinforcement and mixed signals, for example, an LO ignoring the limerent person for awhile and then suddenly calling.
 Stringing a limerent person along with intermittent communication is called "breadcrumbing".